joshmer2001/mlops-test/README.md

 - Go to **Settings > Environments**
 - Create or verify existence of two environments: `dev` and `test`

+### Workload Identity Federation for Service Principal

+To authenticate the GitHub workflow, this project uses Workload Identity Federation, which configures a user-assigned managed identity or app registration in Microsoft Entra ID to trust tokens from an external identity provider (IdP), in this case GitHub.
+To do this, navigate to Microsoft Entra ID on the Azure Portal > App registrations (for Service Principals) or Managed Identities (for UAMIs) > Select your App or User-Assigned Managed Identity > Federated credentials > Add credential > Choose your OIDC provider (in this case, GitHub Actions) and fill in required fields.
+Once this is created, move on to the next step to set up the Environment Secrets and Environment Variables on the GitHub Portal.

 ### GitHub Environment Secrets (Required for each environment)

 | Secret Name             | Description                                                                 |